 Our 800+ customers oversee diverse, ever-changing networks.
 This includes large universities with transient student classes, multinational corporations, and companies with steady merger and acquisition activity.
 InsightIDR automatically scales to ingest, analyze, and return data to customers based on load.

-There are three ways your data flows to the Insight cloud: (1) Collectors, (2) the Insight Agent, and (3) API.
-Data is securely transmitted from your data center, corporate HQ and offices, remote workers, cloud apps, and cloud hosting to our cloud platform for User Behavior Analytics, machine learning, centralized log management, and compliance.
+There are four ways your data flows to the Insight cloud: (1) Collectors, (2) the Insight Agent, (3) API, and (4) Insight Network Sensor.
+Data is securely transmitted from your data center, corporate HQ and offices, remote workers, cloud apps, and cloud hosting to our cloud platform for User Behavior Analytics, network traffic monitoring, machine learning, centralized log management, and compliance.

 As part of a secure design, your on-premises collectors always initiate conversation with our platform; the Insight cloud cannot reach through your firewall and initiate commands.
 Through this collector polling architecture, built atop a challenge-response handshake (further details available under NDA), this reduces the need to define special inbound firewall rules, and allows the Insight cloud to validate that the polling request is from a legitimate collector instance.

-Data is collected and transported to the Insight cloud via (1) Collectors, (2) the Insight Agent, and (3) API.
+Data is collected and transported to the Insight cloud via (1) Collectors, (2) the Insight Agent, (3) API, and (4) Insight Network Sensors.
 Each method has provisions for secure transfer and allows InsightIDR to detect threats across your entire network—not just your on-premises systems.
 Since analytics take place in the cloud, there is minimal impact to your internal network and end user systems.

-As touched on in question 4, data is sent to the Insight cloud via (1) Collector, (2) Agent, and (3) API.
+As touched on in question 4, data is sent to the Insight cloud via (1) Collector, (2) Agent, (3) API, and (4) Insight Network Sensor.
 Rapid7 data collection technologies are designed to minimize the impact to your network and internet links.
 We use compression thoroughly, achieving approximately 10x compression with our Insight Collector.